 The first thing to do when your iPad charges very slowly is to restart it.
 The software on your iPad may have crashed, which could potentially bog down the charging process.

 To restart your iPad, press and hold the power button until “slide to power off” appears on the screen.
-Then, use a finger to swipe the red power icon from left to right across the screen.
+If your iPad doesn’t have a Home button, press and hold the Top button and either volume button until “slide to power off” appears.
+Use one finger to swipe the red and white power icon from left to right across the screen.

-Wait a few seconds, then press and hold and power button again to turn your iPad back on.
-You can release the power button as soon as the Apple logo appears on the display.
+Wait a 30–60 seconds, then press and hold and power button (iPads with a Home button) or Top button (iPads without a Home button) again to turn your iPad on again.
+You can release the power button or Top button14 as soon as the Apple logo appears on the display.

 Try A Different Charging Cable